zombocom/rundoc/test/fixtures/rails_5/rundoc.md

 end
 ```

-## Specify Ruby version in app
+## Specify your Ruby version

 Rails 5 requires Ruby 2.2.0 or above.
-Heroku has a recent version of Ruby installed by default, however you can specify an exact version by using the `ruby` DSL in your `Gemfile`.
+Heroku has a recent version of Ruby installed by default, however you can specify an exact version by using the `ruby` DSL in your `Gemfile`:

 ```ruby
 :::>> file.append Gemfile